 "However, the Theory Test is a vital part of getting a driving licence and has been in place for over 20 years to support new drivers not just to become licenced, but to adjust to their new status as ‘qualified driver’."

 "The driving Theory Test has two elements; the multiple choice and Hazard Perception, and without achieving the pass mark in both, the learner isn’t allowed to take their practical test.
 So, in addition to the cost of being underprepared to take the Theory Test, failing it delays the opportunity to take the practical test.

 "Even though the Theory Test is completed online, it shouldn’t be just a ‘tick box exercise’.
 Knowledge and understanding of the rules of the road underpin how we all should act and help us to better anticipate the actions of others, while the Hazard Perception test helps with developing the key skill of observation to identify and anticipate risks.”

 *Data gathered from DfT ‘driving tests and instructors statistics’ table DRT5201 (2017).

-Our advice is simple; if you're looking to pass your driving Theory Test, and want to pass the first time, then invest a few pounds in ensuring you have all the revision material you could ever need.
-Download the Driving Test Success 4 in 1 Kit app today.
+Our advice is simple; if you're looking to pass your Driving Theory Test, and want to pass the first time, then invest a few pounds in ensuring you have all the revision material you could ever need.
+Download the Driving Theory Test 4 in 1 App today.